 The report also includes water quality data from the State Water Project's sampling station at Devil Canyon in San Bernardino.
-Devil Canyon is the closest sampling station to the Agency and is representative of the water that the Agency receives from the State Water Project.
+Devil Canyon is the Agency's delivery point for State Water Project water, and the closest sampling station to the region.
+It is representative of the water that the Agency receives from the State Water Project.
 The data, summarized in Table 5, reflect that the water quality varies from year to year and from month to month.
 It is primarily a function of water quality conditions in the Sacramento/San Joaquin Delta and of runoff in watersheds tributary to the Delta.
 That water quality in turn is largely a function of hydrology.
 In wet years and during wet periods within dry and average years, fresh water from upland rivers drains to the Delta and improves overall water quality.